 The Apple iPhone X has now been replaced by the iPhone XS and XS Max, and cheaper XR alternative, but was it the most important iPhone since 2007?
 Do those new technologies it introduced really add anything and is it worth considering over the iPhone XS if you can get hold of one?

 - 143.6 x 70.9 x 7.7mm, 174g

 The big thing about the iPhone X was that it was a completely new design.
 Featuring a glass front and back, the iPhone X comes in two colours - Space Grey and Silver - and features a polished stainless steel frame around the edge that shimmers and catches the light in the same way the stainless steel version of the Apple Watch does.

 It's a notably different feel to aluminium phones and that, combined with the weight that comes with it, gives the iPhone X the premium feel it needs.

 Sporting a 5.8-inch screen, the display real-estate is larger than the iPhone 8 Plus, but the chassis is considerably smaller, thanks to the shift in the display aspect.
-Those who've always felt the Plus was too big will be very happy with the new design changes, because those bezels top and bottom have been banished, resulting in a phone that is much better proportioned than the iPhone Plus sizes ever were and something that will easily fit into most pockets.
+Those who've always felt the Plus was too big will be very happy with the design changes, because those bezels top and bottom were banished, resulting in a phone that is much better proportioned than the iPhone Plus sizes ever were and something that will easily fit into most pockets.

 No home button naturally this means no Touch ID.
-The iPhone X uses facial recognition instead, something Apple dubs Face ID.
+The iPhone X and its successors use facial recognition instead, something Apple dubs Face ID.
 It means it is super fast to unlock your iPhone and saves you the problem of opening your phone while wearing gloves or with sweaty hands as with the Touch ID sensor.
 It can make unlocking your phone a much more deliberate gesture than before, however it's considerably more accurate and makes the security aspect of your phone almost invisible to you.

-A new Super Retina display
+Super Retina display

 - 5.8-inch OLED Super Retina display